Working with our partners we reach millions of people worldwide. Here are some of our success stories.

 The project developed a series of resource ‘kits’ around contemporary British literature texts, where teachers build their own lessons from the activities offered.
 It also allowed a parallel programme of author visits to take place in schools.
-The ready-to-use BritLit materials continue to be available to download from our TeachingEnglish website.
+The ready-to-use BritLit materials continue to be available to download from the APPI website.

 In 2012 the British Council invited Associação Vo’Arte to the Unlimited Festival at London’s Southbank Centre – the UK’s largest ever programme celebrating arts and culture by Deaf and disabled people.
 There Artistic Directors Ana Rita Barata and Pedro Sena Nunes experienced the twenty-nine new commissions awarded to disability arts organisations as part of the Cultural Olympiad.

 Following the festival the British Council were keen to develop a partnership with Associação Vo’Arte, drawing on their 15 years’ experience of promoting work by Deaf and disabled artists.